Rock of Gibraltar (horse): Trainer

 The horse was trained by Aidan O'Brien at Ballydoyle Stables, Co.
 Tipperary, Ireland.
 O'Brien also bred him in partnership with his wife Anne-Marie and father-in-law Joe Crowley.
 Over the course of two seasons, Rock of Gibraltar won seven consecutive Group 1 wins before finishing second to Domedriver in the 2002 Breeders' Cup Mile.
 He was voted the 2002 European Horse of the Year.

 Ownership

 For much of his racing career, Rock of Gibraltar ran in the colours of Manchester United manager Sir Alex Ferguson, who was named as a part-owner along with Susan Magnier, wife of Coolmore owner John Magnier.
 Upon Rock of Gibraltar's retirement, Ferguson and John Magnier were involved in a dispute over the exact nature of the ownership of the horse.
 The dispute was settled out of court.
+The dispute led to the Glazer family gaining overall ownership and control of Manchester United in 2005.

 Stud career

-Amongst Rock of Gibraltar's offspring were Hong Kong Cup winner and Epsom Derby runner-up Eagle Mountain, and Group One winners Samitar, Seventh Rock, Mount Nelson, Varenar, Society Rock and Big Rock.
+Among Rock of Gibraltar's offspring were Hong Kong Cup winner and Epsom Derby runner-up Eagle Mountain, and Group One winners Samitar, Seventh Rock, Mount Nelson, Varenar, Society Rock and Big Rock.